NOAA-GFDL/fre-workflows/for-developers.md

 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

-Without a cylc binary in your `$PATH` variable, the initial setup of the workflow server (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.
+Without a cylc binary in your `$PATH` variable, the initial setup of the workflow server fails, and we
+cannot edit the environment with a module load or similar until it is running.

 ## Experiment settings

-In regards to post-processing, the yaml framework consists of the model, settings, and post-processing yaml files.
+In regards to post-processing, the yaml framework consists of the model, settings, and post-processing
+yaml files.

-    - model yaml: contains yaml anchors (i.e. variables that can be used throughout the yaml framework) and paths that point to the settings and post-processing yaml giles
+    - model yaml: contains yaml anchors (i.e. variables that can be used throughout the yaml framework)
+                  and paths that point to the settings and post-processing yaml giles
-    - settings yaml: experiment-specific settings and switches; can also define more exeriment-specific yaml anchors
+    - settings yaml: experiment-specific settings and switches; can also define more exeriment-specific
+                     yaml anchors
     - post-processing yaml: information about the components to be post-processed

-It's helpful to be familiar with information in the `settings.yaml` as switches and settings can help developers for debugging purposes.
+It's helpful to be familiar with information in the `settings.yaml` as switches and settings can help
+developers for debugging purposes.

 Example `settings.yaml`: